>> Town Council Info

 Please click here to view the Guildhall page

-- To obtain a list of local organisations either contact the office or alternatively download ORGANISATIONS LIST 2016/2017.
+- To obtain a list of local organisations either contact the office or alternatively you can download our Organisations list HERE.
 If you wish your organisation to be included on our current list download ORGANISATIONS FORM

 - Seagull-proof sacks can be obtained from South Hams District Council, telephone 01803 861199.